 Slower SI times tend to stem from the following:

-Load times on the main thread exceeds 4 seconds
+Load times on the main thread exceed 4 seconds

-Large font files causing a flash of invisible text (FOIT).
+Large font files cause a flash of invisible text (FOIT).

 To cut SI times down, consider the following:

 Ensure text remains visible during Webfont load to avoid FOIT.